reuttaldev/Machine-Learning/README.md

 ## Random forest
 In [random_forest.py](Trees\random_forest.py), I extend the previous script to a random forest -- a collection of decision trees.
 It is trained with dataset bagging (bootstrap aggregation) and random feature subsampling.
 During node splitting, a random subset of features is taken into account rather than the entire training input.

-During inference, each test example is passed down all trees in the forest;
+During inference, each test example is passed down all trees in the forest.
-the final prediction is made by majority voting across trees.
+The final prediction is made by majority voting across trees.

 **Example usage:**
 `python Trees\random_forest.py --dataset=breast_cancer --trees=10 --bagging --feature_subsampling=0.5 --max_depth=3 `